top of page

 Lasagna bolognese, lasagne with mushrooms, melanzane alla parmigiana, vitello tonnato, crespelle and cannelloni fill the primi section.

-We’re at the supermarket and spoiled for choice.
+We’re at the supermarket and spoilt for choice.

 Looking up, staff are backdropped by an array of cured meats and to ask for them we use our knowledge of decimal maths.